will-lamerton/FormJS/readme.md

          * @param  {null|string} [source=null] - system where the error took place if available.
          */
         error(error, source = null) {
-            // Run this code before or after the request is sent because of something going wrong.
+            // Optional | Run this code before or after the request is sent because of something going wrong.
 This could be a server or front-end error.
         }
     }
 });
 ```

+You'll notice the available callback methods but also `includeFormData` boolean which dictates whether or not the request is sent with the form data attached or not.
+It defaults to `true` if you don't include it.

+Additionally, you'll notice a blanket `...otherFetchAPIParams`, you can replace this with any number of parameters that the Fetch API accepts.
+See this link on [Using the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to see available parameters.

+*Note*: FormJS will only check that the passed parameters are not conflicting with internal variables and *not* whether the passed parameter is one the Fetch API recognises as a suppliable option.
+This could or could not cause an error.

 ### Form Validation
 Built into the library is also the ability to validate form inputs through pre-defined tests.
 If you want a form input to be validated you can do this by passing `validate` as a key inside the `form` objects `elements` array or by calling the `validate` method on the FormJS instance.
 Validations are passed as as a single string separated by a "|" for the library to parse.
 See the below examples: